-There are many recovery groups on the internet and in the “real” world.
+There are many communities on the internet and in the “real” world designed to help you change your relationship with alcohol.
 It helps tremendously to have a community of people who have personal experience with exactly what you’re going through.
 Look around until you find a group that fits you.
 The following ideas are from our online community.
-We are one of many free resources on the internet full of people like you who are helping each other get sober and stay that way.
+We are one of the many free resources on the internet, full of people like you who are helping each other get sober and stay that way.

 Before Day 1:

-You will most likely be experiencing some anxiety, a lot of self-doubt, and negativity.
-In the run-up to this, you might have found that you sweat A LOT, your mood is low, you may experience ‘poor me’ syndrome and are prone to stroppiness.
-You might’ve noticed you have memory problems that go beyond blackouts.
-You may find exercise has stopped being enjoyable and it is will power that is keeping you at it.
-Bloated, tired and underperforming at work, most of us find our self-esteem down around our ankles as we begin day 1.
+If you’ve been drinking heavily, you will most likely be experiencing some anxiety, a lot of self-doubt, and negativity.
+This is not who you are; this is you recovering from the effects of alcohol.
+You might have noticed that you sweat A LOT, your mood is low, and you may experience ‘poor me’ syndrome and are prone to irritability.
+You might have also noticed that you have memory problems that go beyond blackouts.
+You may find that exercise has stopped being enjoyable, and it is willpower that is keeping you at it.
+Feeling bloated, tired, and underperforming at work, most of us find our self-esteem down around our ankles as we begin day 1 alcohol-free.

-This article on the stages of alcohol withdrawal will help you know what to expect physically and psychologically as you move off Day 1. ( If you experience severe withdrawal symptoms (including tremors, shaking, etc.) see a doctor immediately, but know this is relatively uncommon.)
+This article from Verywell Mind on the stages of alcohol withdrawal will help you know what to expect physically and psychologically as you move past Day 1.

 One of the simplest most important lessons I’ve learned is that there is a connection between low blood sugar and alcohol cravings in the late afternoon.
-To be safe make sure that you plan to eat before your usual drinking time and we recommend you think about trying L-Glutamine powder as explained in these posts by two of our members-
+To be safe make sure that you plan to eat before your usual drinking time and we recommend you think about trying L-Glutamine powder as explained in this article on HALT and these posts by two of our members-

 Have good food and alternative beverages handy.